How Chadwick Boseman's Private Love Story Added Another Layer to His Legacy - E! Online

 By so many accounts, Chadwick Boseman led a generous, purposeful and fulfilling life, building his career one carefully considered role at a time, amassing a credit list that included mighty historical figures and a game-changing comic book superhero.

-But only after he died a year ago did the lens zoom in on the inner life he'd deliberately kept to himself, his private world suddenly of mass interest.
+But only after he died in 2020 did the lens zoom in on the inner life he'd deliberately kept to himself, his private world suddenly of mass interest.
 Because learning about what Boseman was like behind the scenes was all that was left to peruse alongside his now frustratingly small body of work that should've had decades more to grow.

-In fact, that was when most people found out that the 43-year-old had recently gotten married, reading that his wife was at his side when, on Aug.
+In fact, that was when most people found out that the 43-year-old had gotten married, reading that his wife was at his side when, on Aug.
 28, 2020, he lost his battle with colon cancer—a seemingly impossible-to-hide health setback that he did in fact manage to keep a secret from everyone who worked with him for four years.

-So, over the past 12 months, Taylor Simone Ledward has been the keeper of his legacy, a role no person mourning the love of her life would ever want but one she gracefully stepped into.
+So, Taylor Simone Ledward has been the keeper of his legacy, a role no person mourning the love of her life would ever want but one she gracefully stepped into.

 Left to speak on his behalf as he was repeatedly honored for what turned out to be his final performance in Ma Rainey's Black Bottom, Ledward dutifully cracked open the door so his countless fans and admirers could get a better understanding of the man she knew perhaps better than anybody.

-"As an artist, an actor, and a person, Chad made a practice of telling the truth," she said at the Gotham Awards—which honored Boseman with the Actors Tribute—in January.
+"As an artist, an actor, and a person, Chad made a practice of telling the truth," she said at the 2021 Gotham Awards—which honored Boseman with the Actors Tribute.

 "He is the most honest person I've ever met," continued Ledward, noticeably referring to her late husband in the present tense.
 "Because he didn't just stop at speaking the truth, he actively searched for it—in himself, in those around him and in the moment.
 The truth can be a very easy thing for the self to avoid, but if one does not live in truth, then it's impossible to live in line with a divine purpose for your life.
 And so, it became how he lived his life, day in, day out.
 Imperfect, but determined."